makerdao/community/governance/polls/Proposal - Rates V2 Poll - October 12, 2020.md

 * Dai Savings Rate will remain at 0% until governance signals otherwise.
 * Development of a more formal MIP as this process is smoothed out.

-Responsibilities for the Rate Setting Group

-* Weekly meeting to determine adjustments.
-* Produce a rate adjustment proposal based on input from governance (in the form of signals or feedback), the Risk Team (Risk analysis), and from observation of the wider DeFi environment.
-* Forum post whenever adjustments are proposed including rationale and inviting discussion.
-Forum posts will be made 1 week in advance of the on-chain poll unless the changes are considered an “emergency”.
-* Bundled on-chain poll containing any proposed rate-changes for the week.
-* MIP to be produced within 6 months, group ceases to operate if MIP is not passed within 6 months.
-Deadline is April 1st, 2021.

 ## Next Steps

-Upon a successful conclusion of this poll, the Base Rate vote will be halted for the week of October 19th.
-The Risk Domain Team to begin producing Risk Premium / Competitive Rates starting from the week of October 19th.
-It may take a bit to ramp up to all assets, but the team will do their best.
-The Rates Working Group would then propose an initial set of changes which will be voted on October 26th and added to the October 30th executive.
-After that we will move onto a monthly cycle of rate setting as outlined in the plan with the possibility of skipping November due to the closeness of the October vote.
+* The plan described above will be implemented.
+* There will be no base rate votes starting the week of October 19th.
+* The Risk team will produce numbers starting week of October 19th.
+* The Rates group will make their first proposal in the forums starting the week of October 19th.
+* The Rates group will create a governance poll for October 26th which, pending success, will go into the Friday executive.

 ---